 American University (AU) in Washington, DC, is one of the founding members of the national Haiti Compact, an organization composed of universities dedicated to rebuilding and maintaining relationships with community partners in Haiti.

 Beginning in 2012, faculty and students from American University (AU) visited Fondwa as part of student-led immersion trips (Alternative Spring Break).
-In 2014, AU students are partnering with UNIF faculty and students, and members of APF and Fonkoze, to explore the roles of women in Haiti’s redevelopment process.
+In 2014, AU students partner with UNIF faculty and students, and members of APF and Fonkoze, to explore the roles of women in Haiti’s redevelopment process.

-APF, with a mission to empower peasants in rural Haiti to use their own resources to help themselves, is intimately connected to the University of Fondwa.
-UNIF and APF engage in ongoing collaborative initiatives, such as Sevis Pou Oganizasyon Lokal yo (SOL) and the Secretariat National Congress of the Haitian Peasants (SEKONAPA).
+APF, with a mission to empower peasants in rural Haiti to use their own resources to help themselves, is intimately connected to UNIF.
+APF founded UNIF, and APF and UNIF engage in ongoing collaborative initiatives, such as Sevis Pou Oganizasyon Lokal yo (SOL) and the Secretariat National Congress of the Haitian Peasants (SEKONAPA).
 Together, both organizations strive to share successes and lessons learned with the other 564 rural communities of Haiti.

-UNIF and UNIF-USA also wish to acknowledge and thank:
+UNIF and uFondwa-USA also wish to acknowledge and thank:

 - Benoît Maubrey / DIE AUDIO GRUPPE Germany, for logistical support of UNIF’s energy needs